Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Self-consistent field test

 The bottom row of Fig.~\ref{fig:scf} shows the same three diagnostics for the SCF with the hydrogen-bond potential [Eq.~(\ref{eq:vhb})] included.
 The results are statistically indistinguishable from the setting without hydrogen bonds.
 The mean curvature increases slightly to $\langle\kappa\rangle_{\text{SCF}} = 1.790$\,rad (compared to 1.776 without the hydrogen-bond term), moving further from the target rather than closer.
 The RMSD distribution is virtually identical: mean 13.1\,\AA, range 6.7 to 26.4\,\AA, with no protein reaching RMSD $< 5$\,\AA.
 The torsion correlation shifts negligibly from $\rho = 0.001$ to $\rho = -0.005$, remaining consistent with zero.

-The inability of the hydrogen-bond term to improve the SCF outcome is significant.
-It suggests that the barrier to folding within the DNLS framework is not simply the absence of a particular interaction, but rather a representational limitation: the single complex scalar field $\psi[n] = \kappa[n]\exp(i\sum\tau[k])$ entangles curvature and torsion in its amplitude and phase.
-A physical hydrogen bond imposes simultaneous constraints on the distance and relative orientation of donor and acceptor groups, requiring independent control of both $\kappa$ and $\tau$ at specific residue pairs.
-The Hamiltonian evolution of $\psi$ couples $|\psi|$ and $\arg(\psi)$ through the nonlinear dynamics, so that any potential term that attempts to correct the curvature simultaneously perturbs the accumulated torsion phase, and vice versa.
-The hydrogen-bond potential [Eq.~(\ref{eq:vhb})], expressed in terms of $\psi$, cannot enforce the directional constraints that the physical interaction requires.
+The universal failure of the hydrogen-bond term to improve the SCF outcome demonstrates that the barrier to folding within the DNLS framework is not merely energetic, but representational: the single complex scalar field $\psi[n] = \kappa[n]\exp(i\sum\tau[k])$ entangles curvature and torsion in its amplitude and phase.
+A physical backbone hydrogen bond imposes strictly independent constraints on spatial distance (governed by $\kappa$) and directional orientation (governed by $\tau$) between specific residue pairs.
+The evolution of $\psi$ couples its amplitude $|\psi|$ and phase $\arg(\psi)$ through the nonlinear dynamics, which prevents the independent regulation of curvature and torsion required to stabilize specific donor-acceptor geometries.
+The hydrogen-bond potential [Eq.~(\ref{eq:vhb})], expressed in terms of $\psi$, therefore cannot enforce the discrete orientational constraints that the physical interaction requires.